viktordanov/abacus/README.md

 Note:
  - undefined lambdas return 0 by default like undefined variables

-### Variables and recursion
+### Arguments and recursion
-Lambdas can use global variables and constants and will default to global variables if a variable in the lambda expression isn't in the lambda variables tuple.
+Lambdas can use global variables and constants and will default to global variables if a `variable` in the lambda expression isn't in the arguments tuple.
+The same applies to `lambda aliases`.
 ```
 > Add = x, y -> (x + y) * not_found
 > Add(5, 6)